-Landscape architect Mary Ellen LeWarn has volunteered her time and talents in landscape design to create a plan for the relocation
+Landscape architect Mary Ellen LeWarn has volunteered her time and talents in landscape design to create a plan for the

 The small triangle to the north adopted by THS, the Tappan Library, and the TRC is almost ready for planting.
 The highway

 department has installed a water system and topsoil, and also planted chrysanthemums earlier in the fall.
-All that is needed is a final
+All that is needed is a

-plan for planting, which Joe Napoli is working on for the spring.
+final plan for planting, which Joe Napoli is working on for the spring.

-We continue to support the Tappan library in its expansion plans and hope to have a small space to house our materials for reading
+We continue to support the Tappan library in its expansion plans and hope to have a small space to house our materials for

 The Bogert Papers, a collection of 18th and 19th century documents, which had been stored in the Historic Society of Rockland

 County, was moved to the Orangetown Museum in February.
-Several years ago, appraiser Wyatt Day determined them to be valuable
+Several years ago, appraiser Wyatt Day determined them to be

-of slave practices and women’s status.
+as records of slave practices and women’s status.

 Edith Hart, the paper conservator who restored the 1704 Patent, will evaluate their condition and make recommendations for

 restoration work and for appropriate ways in which to store and display these materials.
-We hope some of these documents can be
+We hope some of these documents can

-used by local historians and for future programs on local history.
+be used by local historians and for future programs on local history.

 For the holiday season, THS will decorate the lamp posts on Main Street and around the Reformed Church, as we did last year.